Gustavian era: Gustavian government

-The government of Gustav IV of Sweden was almost a pure autocracy.
+The government of Gustav IV Adolf was almost a pure autocracy.
 At his very first Riksdag, held at Norrköping in March 1800, the nobility were compelled to ratify Gustav III's Act of Union and Security.

-A notable change took place in Sweden's foreign policy in December 1800 when Denmark, Sweden and Russia acceded to a second League of Armed Neutrality, directed against Great Britain.
-Hitherto Sweden had kept aloof from continental complications, but the arrest and execution of the Duc d'Enghien in 1804 inspired Gustav IV with such a hatred of Napoleon that when a general coalition was formed against the French emperor he was one of the first to join it (3 December 1804), pledging himself to send an army corps to cooperate with the English and Russians in driving the enemy out of the Netherlands and Hanover.
+A notable change took place in Sweden's foreign policy in December 1800 when Denmark, Sweden and Russia acceded to a Second League of Armed Neutrality directed against Britain.
+Hitherto Sweden had kept aloof from continental complications, but the arrest and execution of the Duc d'Enghien in 1804 inspired Gustav Adolf with such a hatred of Napoleon that when a general coalition was formed against the French emperor he was one of the first to join it (3 December 1804), pledging himself to send an army corps to link up with British and Russian forces and drive the French out of the Batavian Republic and Hanover.
 But his quarrel with Frederick William III of Prussia detained him in Pomerania, and when at last in December 1805 he led his 6,000 men towards the Elbe district, the third coalition had already been dissipated by the victories of Ulm and Austerlitz.

-In 1806 a rupture between Sweden and Prussia was prevented only by Napoleon's assault upon the latter power.
-After Jena Napoleon attempted to win over Sweden, but Gustav rejected every overture.
+In 1806, a rupture between Sweden and Prussia was prevented only by Napoleon's assault upon the latter power.
+After Jena, Napoleon attempted to win over Sweden, but Gustav rejected every overture.
 The result was the total loss of Swedish Pomerania, and the Swedish army was saved from destruction only by the ingenuity of Johan Christopher Toll.
-At Tilsit the emperor Alexander I of Russia had undertaken to compel "Russia's geographical enemy," as Napoleon designated Sweden, to accede to the newly established "Continental Russian System".
-Gustav IV rejected all the proposals of Alexander to close the Baltic against the English, but he took no measures to defend Finland against Russia.
+At Tilsit the emperor Alexander I of Russia had undertaken to compel "Russia's geographical enemy", as Napoleon designated Sweden, to accede to the newly established "Continental Russian System".
+Gustav Adolf rejected all the proposals of Alexander to close the Baltic to British ships, but he took no measures to defend Finland against Russia.
 On 21 February 1808, a Russian army crossed the Finnish border.
-On 2 April the king ordered a general levy of 30,000 men.
+On 2 April, the king ordered a general levy of 30,000 men.